Christiane Desroches Noblecourt: UNESCO Campaign to Save the Temples

 Fifty countries contributed funds to save the monuments.
 The Temple of Amada was a difficult case, because of its small, beautifully painted reliefs.
 Desroches Noblecourt announced that France would save it.
 However, more funds were needed for this project.
 To this end Desroches Noblecourt requested an interview with Charles de Gaulle, who had no idea of the commitment she had made in the name of her country.
 Reportedly on learning of it, he demanded, “Madame, how dare you say that France will save the temple, without authorization from my government?”
 Noblecourt replied, “General, how dare you make an appeal on the radio without authorization from Pétain?”
 De Gaulle agreed to honour Noblecourt's promise.

 Ultimately the rescue project, including the transportation and reconstruction of the temples on their new sites, took over twenty years.
-Desroches Noblecourt and France's role in the International Campaign to Save the Monuments of Nubia saw an improvement in Franco-Egyptian relations, which had been poor since the Suez Canal crisis of 1956.
+Desroches Noblecourt and France's role in the International Campaign to Save the Monuments of Nubia saw an improvement in Franco-Egyptian relations, which had been poor since the Suez Crisis of 1956.
 Desroches Noblecourt organized several exhibitions with objects traveling from Egypt, some for the first time, namely the Tutankhamun exhibition at the Louvre in 1967 and Ramses II in 1976.
 In 1972, in recognition of France's contributions to the International Campaign to Save the Monuments of Nubia, the government of Anwar Sadat gave to the Louvre the bust of Amenhotep IV (Akhenaten).